 CalendarConcerts & Events

-Tickets may be purchased online or by calling 207-236-2823.
+Note: we do not accept American Express.
 Unfortunately, our ticketing platform does not offer a Cart function.
 Tickets must be purchased by concert.
-We are happy to enter your order for you - please don’t hesitate to call the office.
+We are happy to enter your order for you.
+Please don’t hesitate to call the office.

 Spring Music School Recitals